waveclaw/puppet-facter_cacheable/README.md

 ### Setup Requirements

+caching using this module requires at lest Ruby 2.3 and Puppet 4.7.
+Older releases cannot even run the test harness anymore.

 PluginSync must be enabled on at least one Puppet agent run to deploy the module.

 ### Beginning with facter\_cacheable